-Okay kids, that's going to do it for now.
-Alice in Chains is ready to close things out, so we've got to get going.
-Enjoy the rest of your day, and you're welcome as always to come back tonight if you want to watch the Red Sox take on the Blue Jays.
-Otherwise, be good, and we'll see you back here again for more silliness soon.
+Thanks for stopping by, everyone.
+It was great to see you, as always.
+Enjoy the rest of your day, and you know you're welcome to come back later if you want to watch the Red Sox game with us tonight.
+Otherwise, be good, and we'll see you back here again for more fun soon.
 Until next time, that's today's Clutter, and we are outta here.